256hz/recipe-reader-react-v4/README.md

 - Speech-to-Text, also with Google Cloud
   - Voice control: next/previous step
 - Search filters
-- Tumbler(not Tumblr)-style step navigation
+- Tumbler (with an 'e', not Tumblr) step navigation
 - Speech on/off control

 ### Thanks!